finos/htc-grid/docs/project/getting_started/happy-path.md

    ```

 ## Accessing Grafana
-The HTC-Grid project captures metrics into influxdb and exposes those metrics through Grafana.
+The HTC-Grid project captures metrics into InfluxDB and exposes those metrics through Grafana.
 To secure Grafana

-1. To find out the https endpoint where grafana has been deployed type:
+1. To find out the HTTPS endpoint where Grafana has been deployed type:
    ```bash
    kubectl -n grafana get ingress | tail -n 1 | awk '{ print "Grafana URL  -> https://"$4 }'
    ```